Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

 \subsection{Efficient Computations at Scale}

-We present specialized algorithms to obtain solutions to Problems~\eqref{eq: GAM with interactions L0} and~\eqref{eq: GAM with interactions L0 with hierarchy}.
+We present specialized algorithms for obtaining good solutions to Problem~\eqref{eq: GAM with interactions L0 FunForm}.
 Our approach scales to the problem-size of the Census application, with $n \approx 10^5$ and $p \approx 500$, which poses formidable computational challenges due to the presence of approximately $10^5$ interaction effects\footnote{Note that, using 25 knots for every component, this leads to estimating around 2.5 million basis coefficients.}.

-To obtain good solutions at scale, we use techniques inspired by first order methods in continuous optimization~\cite{nesterov2003introductory} and a careful exploitation of the problem-structure.
-A high-level summary is presented below, with the details relegated to the supplement.
-For Problem \eqref{eq: GAM with interactions L0 with hierarchy} with hierarchical interactions, we propose a relax-and-round based strategy (see Supplement for details) that appears to work well in our applications.
+To obtain good solutions at scale, we use techniques inspired by first-order methods in continuous optimization~\citep{nesterov2003introductory} and careful exploitation of the problem structure.
+A high-level summary is presented below, with the details relegated to the Supplement \citep{supplement}.

-{\bf Current state-of-art.} To appreciate the computational challenges of sparse nonlinear AMs with interactions, and nonparametric AMs in general, we provide a few examples of the problem instances that can be handled by current state-of-the-art algorithms with publicly available implementations.
-Current implementations based on R package \texttt{SAM}~\citep{Zhao2012}, the stepwise GAM function in R package \texttt{step.gam} (which performs greedy variable selection), and Python package \texttt{pyGAM}, take on the order of days to run and/or face numerical difficulties for instances with $n \approx 10^5$ to obtain a single solution without interactions.
-Furthermore, \texttt{pyGAM} is unable to do automated variable selection. \cite{Wood2017} present an interesting approach for AMs that scales to large $n$ settings (see R package \texttt{mgcv}) but doesn't appear to perform automated variable selection in the presence of a large number of features (\cite{Wood2017} report instances containing fewer than $20$ pre-specified main and interaction effects).
+{\bf State-of-the-art approaches.} To appreciate the computational challenges of sparse nonlinear AMs with interactions, and nonparametric AMs in general, we provide a few examples of the problem instances that can be handled by current state-of-the-art algorithms with publicly available implementations.
+Current implementations based on R package \texttt{SAM}~\citep{Zhao2012}, the stepwise GAM function in R package \texttt{step.gam} (which performs greedy variable selection), and Python package \texttt{pyGAM}, take on the order of days to run and/or face numerical difficulties for instances with $n \approx 10^5$ to obtain a single solution without interactions. \texttt{pyGAM} is not designed to do variable selection. \cite{Wood2017} present an interesting approach for AMs that scales to large $n$ settings (see R package \texttt{mgcv}) but doesn't appear to perform automated variable selection in the presence of a large number of features -- \citet{Wood2017} report instances containing fewer than $20$ pre-specified main and interaction effects.
+EBM (\citealp{Nori2019}) is a state-of-the-art computational approach for AMs, but does not allow for feature selection as all the main effects are included in the estimated model.
+Additionally, the variant of EBM that selects interaction effects results in many interaction effects, leading to sub-optimal support recovery -- see Sections \ref{sec:simulation-case-study} and \ref{sec:expts-case-study} for an illustration.
+The GAMI-Net method (\citealp{Yang2021}) is computationally expensive.
+Additionally, since it uses a multi-layered NN for every interaction effect it requires $10-100\times$ more parameters when compared with the approaches we consider.